Howrah Bridge (1958 film): Production

 In 1957, Samanta had a car accident in which he was severely injured.
 He spent many days in the hospital, and eventually developed the story of Howrah Bridge lying on the hospital bed.
 Soon after being discharged, Samanta contacted his friend and actor Ashok Kumar and narrated the story to him; Kumar liked it and agreed to the film.

 A problem came up when Samanta told Kumar that he wants to cast a "top-notch" actress in the role of Edna.
 He had previously considered Nargis and Nimmi, but found them unfit for the character.
 He also had Madhubala's name in his mind, but her price was too high for the financially unstable Samanta.
 It was then when Kumar came in to help him.
 Kumar, who had previously worked with Madhubala in Mahal (1949) and Ek Saal (1957), went to her house and told her the film's story.
 Madhubala took an immediate liking to the character of a cabaret dancer, something which she had not done before.
 Upon learning that Samanta is reluctant to cast her due to her fees, she reduced it from ₹2,00,000 to just ₹1.25.

 Except the climax, all other scenes of the film in which Howrah Bridge is shown were actually shot somewhere else, according to Madhubala's biographer Mohan Deep.

+One of the scenes from the original film—Ashok Kumar kissing Madhubala on her cheek—was deleted by the censors, who found it "too sexy".
 Howrah Bridge was Samanta's first release under his banner Shakti Films, which he had set up in 1957.